16. Environments and evaluation (*)

 ## $ x: num 3

 Each time, the current environment is different.
-This is why we do not see the y variable at the start of the second call.
+This is why we do not see the variable y at the start of the second call.
 It is a brilliantly simple implementation of the storage for local variables.

 16.3.2.
-Lexical scope and function closures#
+Lexical scope and function closures

 We were able to access the print function (amongst others) in the preceding example.
 This should make us wonder what the enclosing environment of that local environment is.